 The federal government scores are below the private sector on all survey questions by an average of 13 points.
 The largest gap—more than 25 points—is on the issue of resources.
 Less than half of federal employees feel they have sufficient resources to do their jobs, while 71 percent of private sector employees are satisfied on this issue.
 The gap is less stark in the area of supervisor-employee communication.
 The private sector exceeds the federal government by only about five points when it comes to employees feeling that their supervisors listen to what they have to say.

 One critical area where the results clearly reveal room for the federal government to improve is performance management.
 Employees in the private sector and the federal government have similar views regarding the annual performance appraisal itself: more than two-thirds of employees in both sectors agree their reviews are fair.
 However, only 59 percent of government employees say they receive constructive feedback compared with 74 percent of employees in the private sector, a 15-point difference.
 There is an even larger gap of 22.6 points on the question of recognition and rewards.
-In the private sector, 73 percent of employees believe management recognizes great performance, while only 44.4 percent of government employees feel they are recognized for high quality work.
+In the private sector, 67 percent of employees believe they are rewarded for great performance, while only 44.4 percent of government employees feel they are recognized for high quality work.

 Many organizations in both the private and public sectors are reevaluating how they assess and promote high performance.
 There is growing evidence that frequent and constructive feedback from managers can be more helpful, motivating, and engaging for employees than annual performance reviews.
 These trends, along with our findings of big differences on feedback and recognition, suggest that federal agencies should consider new ways to improve performance conversations between managers and employees, and to honor employees for outstanding work.